 If you have unanswered questions about vitamins and supplements, you are not alone.
-Over 50% of Americans take supplements, yet many aren’t sure which ones to take, how much to take or even when to take them.
-To clear up the confusion, the Wellness Advisor has put together answers to your most commonly asked questions about vitamins and supplements.
+The majority of Americans take supplements daily or occasionally1, yet many aren’t sure which ones to take, how much to take, or even when to take them.
+To clear up the confusion, below are answers to your most commonly asked questions about vitamins and supplements.

 What time of day should I take my supplements?